LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 **Event**
     Lakshmi turns around.
 **Lakshmi**
     *Brr...
-She is getting scarier than Greg.*
+He is getting scarier than Greg.*
 **Event**
     Lakshmi goes to the back of the guild hall.
-**Intern**
 Lakshmi overhears the intern speaking to themselves behind a wall.
 Cannot interact with them yet.
+**Intern**
     *Dammit!
 Where are those shipment boxes?
-I'm going to get in trouble again… The guild work is too much. * **Greg**
+I'm going to get in trouble again… The guild work is too much.*
+**Greg**
     `If variable is true` Interact with Greg
         *Ah Lakshmi, good morning.
 You slept in today, I hope you are well rested.*
 **Lakshmi**
     *As much as I can be... haha.
 Sorry Greg...
 I must have missed my alarm.
 Nothing too big is going on today I hope?*
 **Greg**
-    `If variable is true`
       _I'm afraid you are incorrect, Lakshmi.
-You have.... a pop quiz today!_
+You have.... your graduation exam today!_
 **Lakshmi**
-    _A pop quiz??_
+    _My graduation exam??_
 **Greg**
-    `If variable is true`
-        _Yes Lakshmi I'm sorry for what I am about to say… You've been progressing too quickly and I believe you are ready to graduate!
+    _Yes Lakshmi I'm sorry for what I am about to say… You've been progressing too quickly and I believe you are ready to become a postal worker!
 **Lakshmi**
     *Are you kidding me?
 I've been dreaming of this day!* *Although...
-I expected a bit of a heads up so I could sleep a bit more… *
+I expected a bit of a heads up so I could sleep in a bit more… *
 **Greg**
     *Ah well, you leave much to be desired in terms of discipline.
 But no matter, you are young.
 You will learn.*
-**Lakshmi**
+*Lakshmi*
     *Is this a challenge?
 If so, I accept!*
 **Greg**
-    _(?)
     A challenge?
 Who said anything about a challenge?
 You'll start with just a few written questions.
 Go over to the classroom, take a seat and I'll be over in a minute with your exam._
 **Lakshmi**
     *Eugh...
 At least it beats pulling out weeds all afternoon.*
 **Event**
-    .
     Player goes towards the classroom.
 Sits at a desk.
 **Lakshmi**
-    _(deep breaths, I've got this!)_
+    _(Deep breaths, I've got this!)_
 **Event**
     Greg walks over to Lakshmi to give her the exam.
 **Greg**